Women and the Future of Truck Driving

 The increase in women truck drivers in the last decade is encouraging even though women still make up less than 10% of over-the-road truck drivers.
 Women truck drivers are not new, but their increased presence in the field is bringing about much-needed changes.

-Although the trucking industry has historically been dominated by men, women have been blazing trails since the 1920s.
+Although men have historically dominated the trucking industry, women have been blazing trails since the 1920s.
 Lillie Elizabeth McGee Drennan became the first woman to earn a truck driver’s license in 1929.
 She even owned her own fleet of trucks, the Drennan Truck Line.

 In the 1940s, American women were encouraged to enter the workforce as never before while men fought in World War II.
 This included pursuing truck driving licenses.
 Despite this, women did not make significant strides in truck driving until the 2000s.